Yarn Types : What Type of Yarn Suits Your Needs

 Yarn Weight

-This will depend on your project.
-For example, if you are knitting a sweater for an infant with bulky yarn, then it would likely take less time to knit than if you were using worsted weight.
+Yarn weight depends on your project.
+Knitting a sweater for an infant with bulky yarn takes less time than using worsted weight.

 Yarn Type

-Naturally, different types of yarn will have different weights and qualities, so choose wisely based on what your project is.
-There are several different categories of yarn, and you should examine each closely before deciding on the right yarn for your project.
+Different types of yarn have different weights and qualities.
+Choose wisely based on your project requirements.
+Examine each category closely before deciding on the right yarn.

 Fiber Content

-If you are targeting a blended yarn, then you will need to be aware of the different fibers and what they produce when spun into yarn.
-For example, if you are looking for wool that drapes well, then a blend with silk or alpaca is not going to work as it won’t have any elasticity at all.
+If you’re targeting a blended yarn, be aware of the different fibers and what they produce when spun into yarn.
+For example, if you’re looking for wool that drapes well, a blend with silk or alpaca won’t work because it won’t have enough elasticity.

 Yarn Structure

-The structure of yarn is just as important as what type you buy.
-There are three different structures to take into consideration when buying yarn: single, ply, and twisted (plied).
-Single-ply yarn will be heavier in weight than a plied yarn.
+The structure of yarn is just as important as the type.
+There are three different structures to consider when buying yarn: single, ply, and twisted (plied).
+Single-ply yarn is heavier in weight than a plied yarn.

 Texture of the Yarn Surface

-The texture of the yarn’s surface can vary depending on many factors such as how it was spun, what material the fibers are made from, and even its washing process.
-Therefore, choose according to your desired look.
+The texture of the yarn’s surface varies depending on how it was spun, what material the fibers are made from, and even its washing process.
+Choose according to your desired look.

 Color of the Yarn

-If you don’t plan to dye your knitted items, then you need to keep in mind that the color of yarn can influence how they look.
-The lighter colors such as white and light gray are great for projects like baby blankets, while more powerful colors will be perfect for a trendy scarf.
+If you don’t plan to dye your knitted items, the color of yarn influences how they look.
+Lighter colors such as white and light gray are great for projects like baby blankets, while more vibrant colors are perfect for trendy scarves.

 Yarn Care Instructions

-You must be aware of the fact that whether the yarn you are buying is machine washable or not.
+Be aware of whether the yarn you are buying is machine washable or not.
 Otherwise, all your hard work may go in vain.

 Brand Name

-The more popular brands will guarantee a good quality product while lesser-known companies often churn out subpar products.
+More popular brands guarantee a good quality product, while lesser-known companies often produce subpar products.